phesketh-igtp/RutiSeq-nf/README.md

 # this specifies that the job should be submitted to the IGTP HPC using conda
 ```

-If you are adding new data to an existing database generated with this pipeline, the `--outdir` MUST be be given the path to that database.

 # <u>To be done</u>
 - **Negative contorl wf**